crowdsourcing-class/crowdsourcing-class.github.io/assignment2.md

   No. Smart investors don't invest in a company who says their plan for generating revenue is to "get money from investors."
 When in doubt about the company's business plan, it is probably "ads". :-)

+- **How to make a group submission on Gradescope?**

+  One group member can submit answers just as you do in previous homeworks.
+Then at the submitted page where you could see all your answers and points distribution, there is an option on the top right for you to edit group member.
+You can add your partner there with his or her Gradescope Id inside this course.
+Both of you with share the same submission and get the same grading.
+The submission is required to be made by only one team member.

 </div>
 </div>